-The emphasis of the ABA doctoral program at USF is on the development of behavior analysts who are scientist-practitioners.
-Students graduating from the program will receive training through coursework and research and practice activities with community partners.
+The emphasis of the ABA doctoral program at USF is on the development of behavior analysts who are teachers and researchers.
+Students graduating from the program will receive training through coursework, mentoring in teaching, and research activities with community partners.

 Why choose USF?

 While working on your doctoral degree at the University of South Florida, located in the vibrant and beautiful Tampa Bay area, you have the opportunity to:

 - Explore behavior analysis at a new level.

 - Work with a dedicated and dynamic faculty along with a cohort of diverse and talented students from all over the United States and beyond.